A cosy, cottagey country hotel in rustic Beaminster, 6 miles inland from the Jurassic Coast”

 - Well set up for families, with suites that sleep 4, children's meals available, lots of equipment and toys, and plenty of family-friendly activities nearby

-- Some rooms were looking a little dated when we visited, but Chris and Silvana are in the process of giving them a refresh.
-Rooms in the main house are the most up to date
+- Some rooms were looking a little dated when we visited, but Chris and Silvana are in the process of giving them a refresh

 - The hotel is right on the A-road into Beaminster, though it quietens down at night